-The U.S. government's multiagency "Tox21" research initiative aims to improve regulatory hazard assessment of substances potentially harmful to humans and the environment.
-Laboratories participating in this research initiative will use integrated in vitro high throughput screens (HTS) to assess the effects of a broad variety of substances on biological pathways related to toxicity.
-The HTS data will then be used to develop a better understanding of these adverse outcome pathways, enabling the eventual use of in vitro assay data to predict the toxic (or adverse) effects of chemical exposures in vivo.
+The multiagency "Tox21" research initiative aims to improve regulatory hazard assessment of substances potentially harmful to humans and the environment.
+This research initiative uses in vitro high throughput screening (HTS) assays to evaluate the biological activity of compounds in a 10,000 compound library and to map the observed activities to toxicity pathways.
+One of the goals of the Tox21 effort is to incorporate in vitro assay data into models that can be used to predict toxic (or adverse) effects in humans resulting from chemical exposures.

-NICEATM requests nominations of in vitro HTS toxicity assays that might be used in the Tox21 testing program.
-Nominated assays will be assessed for their overall applicability to the Tox21 HTS program in terms of biological relevance, cost, and potential to be adapted to a HTS format.
-Suitable assays will then be prioritized for use in the program.
+Nominated assays will be assessed for their overall applicability to the Tox21 HTS program in terms of biological relevance, cost, and potential to be adapted to an HTS platform.
+Suitable assays will then be optimized to the HTS platform and validated for use in the program.

 Nominations should consider the following general criteria:

 Assay nominations should be submitted to Kristine Witt, NTP Chair, Assays and Pathways Working Group.
 When submitting HTS assay nominations and protocol information, please provide the following contact information for the submitter: